 - Maple syrup & vanilla extract: The maple syrup and vanilla add a beautiful sweetness to the toast.
 Use a good quality maple syrup and pure vanilla extract if you can.

 - Ground flaxseed: To make this french toast vegan, I substitute the eggs for a flax egg for binding.
 I mix the flaxseed with wet ingredients and then let it set to thicken for 10 minutes.
 At that point, you can really use it just like a regular egg in baking.
+Check out my tutorial on how to make a flax egg for more information!

 - Cinnamon & salt: This adds flavor and brings out the sweetness.